The airport's calling - and we're already mentally packing.

 Are infants allowed luggage?

-This varies depending on the airline and the type of ticket you get for your infant.
+Short answer: it depends on your airline and the type of ticket you book for your little one.

 Airline | Can infants have luggage? | Restrictions |